CitadelStronghold/power-commit/README.md

 ## Details

 When pressed, the extension will:
-1. Report a notification to the user
+1. Report a notification to the user.
-1. Determine the root path of the currently selected editor
+1. Determine the root path of the currently selected editor.
-1. Save all files
+1. Save all files.
-1. Execute `git add .`, staging all files
+1. Execute `git add .`, staging all files.
-1. Execute `git commit -m "..."`, committing a timestamp message
+1. Execute `git commit -m "..."`, committing a timestamp message.
-1. Execute `git pull`
+1. Execute `git pull`.
-1. Execute `git push`
+1. Execute `git push`.
-1. Report a notification to the user
+1. Report a notification to the user.

+All commands are run in the determined editor root folder.

 The timestamp typically looks like this: `6/21/2023 14:28 +`